Principal Laws and Regulations

 The LCR requirement is not applicable to a branch office of a foreign bank in Taiwan.
 However, a foreign bank applying to establish a branch office in Taiwan must specify the liquidity risk management framework adopted by the head office and the liquidity risk management measures applicable to the Taiwan branch.

 In 2019, the FSC announced the supervisory measures for systemically important banks in Taiwan, which are required to meet 4% additional capital buffer requirements with their Common Equity Tier 1 capital in the four years after designation.
 The 4% additional capital buffer includes a 2% additional regulatory capital buffer and a 2% bank’s internal capital buffer.

 Systemically important banks in Taiwan are required every year to submit their contingency action plans for dealing with situations where the capital is not sufficient.
 They are also required to conduct and report two-year stress test results to the FSC.

-Five banks are currently designated as systemically important banks: CTBC Bank, Cathay United Bank, Taipei Fubon Commercial Bank, Mega International Commercial Bank, and Taiwan Cooperative Bank.
+Six banks are currently designated as systemically important banks: CTBC Bank, Cathay United Bank, Taipei Fubon Commercial Bank, Mega International Commercial Bank, Taiwan Cooperative Bank and First Commercial Bank.